droukin-jobs/smartpay02/README.md

  - Each connection runs in it's own thread
  - Tests for helper functions
  - Documentation (you are reading it)
+ - Terminals structure is able to accept transactions
+ - JSON POST input to update transactions via `"json={...}"`

 Partially complete features:
  - Terminal creation is done only by empty POST request to `/terminal` endpoint
- - Terminals have only dummy transactions
- - Terminals structure is able to accept transactions, but the actual mechanism is not ready

 Not implemented features:
  - JSON POST input to create terminals
- - JSON POST input to update transactions
  - Comprehensive main program testing
  - Server config options (not required for the project but would be nice to have)

-In order to fullfil the requirements i will need to provide a way of parsing JSON data and make sure the POST data processing is safe and reliable.
-Right now the POST processing is being worked upon but is still quite unstable, so it is commented out in the `main.c`.
-Also will need to develop a thread management system to monitor server load.
+ - Needs JSON syntax checker

+This version is based on a different approach to POST processing.
+The bsae is taken from `post_example.c` at the docs directory of libmicrohttpd source.

 ### Assumptions and notes